 So what's new?
 The A15 Bionic chip enables new iOS features and boots the phone up much quicker.
 The screen is 28 per cent brighter than the 12, though it sticks at a 60Hz refresh rate (120Hz is reserved for the Pro variants).
 The camera boasts a new sensor that lets in 47 per cent more light, and the same optical image stabilisation tech from the iPhone 12 Pro Max.
 The battery also lasts 2.5 hours longer – handy if you like to stream video on the go.

 All in all, this What Hi-Fi?
 Awards 2021 winner combines excellent picture and sound quality with a sprinkling of new tech, making it a top unlocked smartphone for the money.

 Read the full iPhone 13 review

-If you're looking for a state-of-the-art unlocked smartphone, Sony's latest handset (above) should be top of your list.
-But it's predecessor, the Xperia 1 II, has many of the same specs and for a bit less money.
+If you're looking for something state-of-the-art, Sony's Xperia 1 III handset (or perhaps the brand new Sony Xperia 1 IV) should be top of your list.
+But if you're happy to compromise, the older model, the Xperia 1 II, offers many of the same specs for less money.

 A stunning, 6.5-inch 4K display, impressive sonics and a cutting-edge camera make this a great buy for those who love music, movies and photography.
 Enjoy streaming video on the go?
 Like the Xperia 1 III above, this model has a 21:9 aspect ratio screen, which is ideal for showing widescreen content in full screen.
 Video looks as premium as the device itself; pictures are pin-sharp, beautifully realistic and packed full of detail.
 Few phones can offer this level of realism.